santi1110/bd_lbc_team_template/README.md

 Welcome to your Learn and Be Curious Project Repository!
 As you already know, Learn and Be Curious is a unique experience from your other sprints here at Bloomtech.
 The most significant difference is that instead of being given a partially built project with mastery tasks that you need to complete, you will be creating a project from scratch, putting it onto AWS, and presenting your work.

-Inside this repository, you'll find the requirements for your project.
 We strongly recommend you review this repository's contents before you do any serious planning.
-These requirements are high-level by design, so you can make something unique that you would like to share with others.
+Inside, you will find project requirements, templates, and guides that will help you get off to a great start.
+The requirements for your project are high-level by design.
+Your project should be unique and something you would be proud to share with others.

 ## The Goal of this Project